SSWConsulting/SSW.Rules.Content/rules/done-do-you-know-when-to-send-a-done-email-in-scrum/rule.md

 * If the task/bug is your breakdown of a PBI (that the developer did to break down a big User Story), then only send the ‘Done’ once the entire User Story is complete.

 ::: greybox
 **GitHub Note:** If you are using GitHub, you can close the issue with a comment, and @mention the people you wish to notify - GitHub will then email them for you, assuming they have [configured it correctly](/do-you-know-how-to-setup-github-notifications).
-This has the added bonus of being visible to everyone else who can see the issue, without needing to Cc everyone on your emails.
+This has the bonus of being visible to everyone else who can see the issue, without needing to Cc everyone on your emails.
 :::

 ### When replying ‘Done’ to a PB